Alsan/cloudflare-docker-proxy/README.md

 ## Deploy

-1. click the "Deploy With Workers" button
+1. fork this project
-2. follow the instructions to fork and deploy
+2. modify the link of the above button to your fork url
-3. update routes as you requirement
+3. click the button, you will be redirected to the deploy page

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/ciiiii/cloudflare-docker-proxy)

-## Routes configuration tutorial
+## Config tutorial

 1. use cloudflare worker host: only support proxy one registry
    ```javascript